Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 #### Procedure

-*POS > Sales > Select store and pay desk*
+*POS > Sales > Select store and pay desk > Tab CASHPOINT*

 ![Cashpoint](../../Assets/Screenshots/POS/Sales/Cashpoint/Product.png "[Cashpoint]")

 1. Click the [PAY] button at the bottom of the bill list.
-    The payment view is displayed in the bill list.
+    The pay bill list is displayed in the bill list.

     ![Pay](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/Pay.png "[Pay]")